 - the opportunity to have your young people's stories included in the online archive

 This fee covers the administrative costs of the project, and also helps support Company Three's ongoing work.
 However, we don't want finances to be a barrier to companies taking part - so if this will be challenging for your group, please get in touch to discuss your circumstances.

 Sounds great!
 What should I do next?

 If you'd like to sign up to create your own production of When This Is Over, the next step is to fill out our Participation Form here.
 You'll need also need to read and agree to our Terms and Conditions, which can be found here.

 Once you've submitted the Participation Form, you'll receive an invoice for the fixed participation fee of £100 (plus VAT where applicable).
 You'll also receive an email from Company Three providing you with the printable When This Is Over Blueprint and access to the Online Hub.

 If you have further questions, please feel free to get in touch with our Performing Rights team.
-And don't forget, the full When This Is Over Blueprint is available to read further up on this page, as well as here.
 We hope you'll join us to be part of this exciting theatrical event, and celebrate the stories of young people everywhere.